stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 +++

 A guide to setting up an Apple Mac for DevOps and software development.
+This is current for macOS 10.14 (Mojave).

 <!--more-->